ZimboPro/OpenGLRayTracing/README.md

 # OpenGLRayTracing

-Attempting to redo Raytracing in C++ and OpenGL
+Attempting to redo Raytracing in C++ and OpenGL to learn OpenGL